Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Introduction

 \begin{theorem} Let $G$ be a finitely generated group acting on a CAT(0) cube complex $X$ by elliptic isometries.
 If $X$ has no infinite cube, then $G$ has a global fixed point. \end{theorem}

+Here, an infinite cube refers to {the union of } an infinite increasing sequence $C^0\subset C^1\subset\cdots$ of cubes, where each cube $C^n$ is a combinatorial unit cube with $2^n$ vertices.

 Theorem~\ref{thm:IntroFixedPointThm} extends the fixed-point theorem from \cite{Sageev-ends_of_groups} for finite-dimensional CAT(0) cube complexes to a large class of infinite-dimensional CAT(0) cube complexes.
-Notice that the extension is sharp since there exist finitely generated torsion groups acting properly on CAT(0) cube complexes and that every CAT(0) cube complex embeds (equivariantly) into an infinite cube.
+The conclusion of Theorem \ref{thm:IntroFixedPointThm} does not always hold if we drop the assumption that there is no infinite cube.
+Indeed, there exist finitely generated infinite torsion groups acting without global fixed points on CAT(0) cube complexes (such as the Grigorchuk group \cite{MR3027509, Sageev-ends_of_groups}, Burnside groups \cite{Osajda_2018}, or just wreath products of torsion groups \cite{cornulier_wallings, WreathFW, LampG}).

-\paragraph{Cremona groups.} In this article, we will focus on Cremona groups $\Bir(\p^2_{\kk})$ over finite fields $\kk$ - a subject that has attracted substantial interest recently, also because of its connections to cryptography (see for instance \cite{shepherd2021some}, \cite{schneider2020generators}, \cite{schneider2020algebraic}, \cite{asgarli2019biregular}, \cite{lamy2021generating}).
+\paragraph{Cremona groups.} Although most of our constructions make sense over arbitrary fields, their main applications concern Cremona groups over finite fields $\kk$ {denoted by $\Bir_\kk(\p^2)$ instead of $\Bir(\p^2)$ for readers' convenience. } This is a subject that has attracted substantial interest recently, also because of its connections to cryptography (see for instance \cite{cornulier2013sofic}, \cite{shepherd2021some}, \cite{schneider2020generators}, \cite{schneider2020algebraic}, \cite{Zimmermann-bir_permutations}, \cite{lamy2021generating}).
+In this work we construct a rooted forest $\FF\p^2(\kk)$, {called the \emph{ rational blow-up forest},} whose vertices are the $\kk$-rational points of $\p^2$ and of all the surfaces obtained by blowing up $\kk$-rational points.
 One of the reasons why birational transformations of surfaces are well understood, is the fact that they can be factorized into a sequence of blow-ups of points and contractions of curves.
-By only considering $\kk$-rational points, this property allows us to construct a tree $\mathcal{T}\p^2(\kk)$, on which $\Bir(\p^2_{\kk})$ acts faithfully by almost automorphisms.
-We will prove the following result, which displays the close relationship between Cremona groups over finite fields and Neretin groups:
+This property allows us to construct a natural injective morphism from $\Bir_\kk(\p^2)$ to the group of almost automorphisms of $\FF\p^2(\kk)$.
+If the field $\kk$ is finite with $q$ elements, then the rooted forest $\FF\p^2(\kk)$ turns out to be almost isomorphic to the $(q+1)$-regular rooted tree.
+This will lead to a proof of the following result, which displays the close relationship between Cremona groups over finite fields and Neretin groups: